Vamshi-Microsoft/bicep-registry-modules/avm/ptn/sa/build-your-own-copilot-solution-accelerator/README.md

 - Type: string
 - Default: `'2024-07-18'`

+### Parameter: `solutionName`

+A unique prefix for all resources in this deployment.
+This should be 3-20 characters long.

+- Required: No
+- Type: string
+- Default: `'clientadvisor'`

 ### Parameter: `solutionUniqueToken`

 A unique token for the solution.
 This is used to ensure resource names are unique for global resources.
 Defaults to a 5-character substring of the unique string generated from the subscription ID, resource group name, and solution name.